MicrosoftLearning/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_04_MFAConditionalAccessandAADIdentityProtection.md

 9. In the InPrivate Internet Explorer window, navigate to the ToR Browser Project at **https://www.torproject.org/projects/torbrowser.html.en**.

-10. Download and install the Windows version of the ToR Browser with the default settings.
+10. Download and install the Windows version of the ToR browser with the default settings.

-11. Once the installation completes, start the ToR Browser, use the **Connect** option on the initial page, and browse to the Application Access Panel at **https://myapps.microsoft.com**.
+11. Once the installation completes, start the ToR browser, use the **Connect** option on the initial page, and browse to the Application Access Panel at **https://myapps.microsoft.com**.

 12. When prompted, attempt to sign in with the **aaduser3** account.

     >**Note**: You will be presented with the message **Your sign-in was blocked**.
-This is expected, since this account is not configured with multi-factor authentication, which is required due to increased sign-in risk associated with the use of ToR Browser.
+This is expected, since this account is not configured with multi-factor authentication, which is required due to increased sign-in risk associated with the use of ToR browser.

-13. Use the **Sign out and sign in with a different account option** or select the back arrow to sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.
+13. In the ToR browser, select the back arrow to sign in as **aaduser1** account you created and configured for multi-factor authentication earlier in this lab.

     >**Note**: This time, you will be presented with the **Suspicious activity detected** message.
 Again, this is expected, since this account is configured with multi-factor authentiation.
 Considering the increased sign-in risk associated with the use of ToR Browser, you will have to use multi-factor authentication.